-The store will not work correctly in the case when cookies are disabled.
+The store will not work correctly when cookies are disabled.

 Due to Microsoft's discontinuation of updates, including security, certain functionality such as checkout and CAD may not work for you.
 We recommend using Google Chrome, Microsoft Edge, Firefox, or Safari to ensure full functionality.Thank you - the Ruland team